Baonks81/baonks81.github.io/_posts/2023-10-07-Liquid-and-jekyll.md

             caption="open-source template language"
             url="https://shopify.github.io/liquid/tags/iteration/" %}

 [Liquid] is an open source template language created by Shopify and written in Ruby.
+It is the backbone of Shopify themes and is used to load dynamic content on storefronts.
 Almost identical to ASP, besides javascript on the website.

 [Liquid]: https://shopify.github.io/liquid/